 Fabletics shares its reviews on Facebook

 3. Leverage reviews in search to boost your visibility

 Which result would you choose - with or without reviews?
-Including customer feedback in search with Google Seller Ratings or Product Reviews Rich Snippets can boost both trust and credibility.
+Including customer feedback in search with Google Seller Ratings or Product Reviews Review Snippets can boost both trust and credibility.

 4. Encourage your customers to share great content

 Recent research shows that user-generated content is considered to be 50% more trustworthy than traditional marketing, and 76% of individuals admit that they’re more likely to trust content shared by “normal” people rather than content shared by brands.

 5. Share your customers’ success stories

 89% of marketers say that customer testimonials, success stories and case studies are one of the most effective forms of content for influencing purchases.